8 Bit Weapon: ComputeHer

 As mentioned above, Michelle has a solo band called ComputeHer.
 Created by Michelle Sternberger in 2005, she makes music using 8-bit computers and video game console sound chips.
-Besides her work with 8 Bit Weaspon, ComputeHer's most notable work is her contribution to the Smithsonian American Art Museum in Washington D.C.
+Besides her work with 8 Bit Weapon, ComputeHer's most notable work is her contribution to the Smithsonian American Art Museum in Washington D.C.
 Her music was included in an exhibition called "The Art of Video Games", where she provided the soundtrack to a video of featured video games at the entrance of the gallery.
 This exhibition traveled to multiple cities following its presentation in Washington, D.C., in March 2012.

 ComputeHer has performed at many events.
-She was mentioned in The Wall Street Journal for her performance at the opening of the International Video Game Hall of Fame in Ottuma, Iowa, in 2010.
+She was mentioned in The Wall Street Journal for her performance at the opening of the International Video Game Hall of Fame in Ottumwa, Iowa, in 2010.
 She performed at the Sanrio 50th Anniversary I Love Nerds party.
 ComputeHer performed at the Smithsonian American Art Museum for the Art of Video Games exhibition opening event in March 2012.

 Michelle's past projects include music projects for Mark Mothersbaugh of Devo, Foundation 9 Entertainment, Sony Creative Software, and King of Kong: Fistful of Quarters DVD.

 Michelle's songs are featured in a video game soundtrack for DeRail Games, Panick Attack, on Xbox Live Marketplace.